Will Globalization Go Bankrupt?

 This relationship between capital and reform is frequently misunderstood: Capital inflows do not simply respond to successful economic reforms, as is commonly thought; rather, they create the conditions for reforms to take place.
 They permit easy financing of fiscal deficits, provide industrialists who might oppose free trade with low-cost capital, build new infrastructure, and generate so much asset-based wealth as to mollify most members of the economic and political elite who might ordinarily oppose the reforms.

 Policymakers tend to design such reforms to appeal to foreign investors, since policies that encourage foreign investment seem to be quickly and richly rewarded during periods of liquidity.
 In reality, however, capital is just as likely to flow into countries that have failed to introduce reforms.
 It is not a coincidence that the most famous “money doctors” — Western-trained thinkers like French economist Jean-Gustave Courcelle-Seneuil in the 1860s, financial historian Charles Conant in the 1890s, and Princeton University economist Edwin Kemmerer in the 1920s, under whose influence many developing countries undertook major liberal reforms — all exerted their maximum influence during these periods.
-During the 1990s, their modern counterparts advised Argentina on its currency board, brought “shock therapy” to Russia, convinced China of the benefits of membership in the World Trade Organization, and everywhere spread the ideology of free trade.
+During the 1990s, their modern counterparts advised Argentina on its currency board, brought “shock therapy” to

 The pattern is clear: Globalization is primarily a monetary phenomenon in which expanding liquidity induces investors to take more risks.
 This greater risk appetite translates into the financing of new technologies and investment in less developed markets.
 The combination of the two causes a “shrinking” of the globe as communications and transportation technologies improve and investment capital flows to every part of the globe.
 Foreign trade, made easier by the technological advances, expands to accommodate these flows.
 Globalization takes place, in other words, largely because investors are suddenly eager to embrace risk.